lr-vu/site/index.md

         <dt>May 26, 2024</dt>
             <dd>Filip is co-chairing the First International Workshop on Generative Neuro-Symbolic AI (GeNeSy), co-located with ESWC 2024.
 The workshop features three keynotes, one of which will be given by Frank.</dd>
         <dt>May 14, 2024</dt>
-            <dd>Filip and his co-authors won the best paper award at the Web Conference workshop "Workshop on Multimodal Content Analysis for Social Good". <a href="https://arxiv.org/pdf/2311.11157">Their paper</a> studies the grounding of internet memes "in the wild" (Reddit and Discord) to an Internet meme KG using visual transformers.</dd>
+            <dd>Filip and his co-authors won the best paper and presentation awards at the Web Conference workshop "Workshop on Multimodal Content Analysis for Social Good". <a href="https://arxiv.org/pdf/2311.11157">Their paper</a> studies the grounding of internet memes "in the wild" (Reddit and Discord) to an Internet meme KG using visual transformers.</dd>
         <dt>May 6, 2024</dt>
             <dd>Ting Liu successfully defended her PhD thesis entitled  A gut feeling: Biomedical knowledge graphs for interrelating the gut microbiome and mental health.</dd>
         <dt>May 2, 2024</dt>